Gavin Edwards (writer)

-Biography
+Early life

 Edwards was born in New York to Scilla and James Edwards.
-He graduated from Yale University in 1990 with a BA in English.
+He graduated from Yale University in 1990 with a Bachelor of Arts in English.

+Career

-Focused primarily on music, Edwards began working as a contributing editor and associate editor at Details in 1991.
-In 1999, he began writing for Rolling Stone, where, as a contributing editor, he has written 12 cover stories.
+Focused primarily on music, Edwards began working as a contributing editor and associate editor at Details magazine in 1991.
+He later wrote for Wired, The New York Times and Rolling Stone, where, as a contributing editor, he wrote twelve cover stories.

-Edwards published his first book of misheard lyrics in 1995.
-Titled 'Scuse Me While I Kiss This Guy, it was published by Touchstone Books.
-Can I Say: Living Large, Cheating Death, and Drums, Drums, Drums, which Edwards wrote with Travis Barker, was released in October 2015.
+In 1995, Touchstone Books published the first of Edwards' five books on misheard lyrics, Scuse Me While I Kiss This Guy.

-Edwards' 2016 book, The Tao of Bill Murray, consisted of a brief biography of Bill Murray, a 106-page filmography of 59 films, and a breakdown of the "10 Principles of Bill," a "kind of existentialist/Zen mashup that preaches a heightened awareness of the present."
+Edwards' 2016 book, The Tao of Bill Murray, consisted of a brief biography of Bill Murray, a 106-page filmography of 59 films, and a breakdown of the "10 Principles of Bill", a "kind of existentialist/Zen mashup that preaches a heightened awareness of the present."